tomzmtl/Pancake/README.md

 # Pancake

-Current version : `1.0.0`
+Current version : `1.0.1`

-A simple PDO-based MySQL abstraction class.m
+A simple PDO-based MySQL abstraction class.
 Inspired by the simplicity of ezSQL and WordPress DB Class.